simeononsecurity/simeononsecurity.ch/content/articles/the-best-linux-distros-for-privacy-and-security/index.en.md

 ## What to Look for in a Privacy and Security-Focused Linux Distro

-Before diving into the list of the [best Linux distros](https://simeononsecurity.com/articles/the-best-linux-distros-for-windows-users/) for privacy and security, it is crucial to understand the key factors that make a distribution reliable in this regard.
+Before diving into the list of the [best Linux distros](https://simeononsecurity.com/articles/the-best-linux-distros-for-windows-users/) for privacy and security, you need to understand the key factors that make a distribution reliable in this regard.
 Here are some important aspects to consider:

 1. **Privacy-Centric Features**: Look for distributions that prioritize privacy-enhancing features, such as built-in encryption tools, secure browsing options, and strong default privacy settings.